What's An MVNO?

 wireless towers, managing voice and data capacity, etc.

-You'll also note that two of those listed above are no longer in
+You'll also note that many of those listed above are no longer in

 business.
 Amongst a number of factors, one key element of